markusewalker/Kubernetes-Stuff/linux/kubeadm/README.md

-# Setup single-node Kubernetes Cluster
+# Setup Kubernetes Cluster through kubeadm

 ### Description

-Bash script to install a multi-node Kubernetes cluster on a supported Ubuntu or RHEL distro using kubeadm.
+Bash script to install a multi-node Kubernetes cluster on a supported SUSE, Ubuntu or RHEL distro using kubeadm.

 ### Usage Help